hnishi/jupyterbook-hnishi/README.md

 - Check `include a link to Colaboratory`
 - Click `OK`

+### Deployment

+Deployment is automatically done using GitHub Actions.

+Please refer to .github/workflows/deploy.yml for more details.

 ## Contributors

 We welcome and recognize all contributions.
 You can see a list of current contributors in the [contributors tab](https://github.com/hnishi/jupyterbook_hnishi/graphs/contributors).